Yes, YOU can be good at sales. Here’s how

 "I couldn't start winning jobs until I believed I could deliver them."

 If sales and pitching gives you the heebie-jeebies, you’re not alone.
-You can overcome that anxiety and sell with confidence.
+You can overcome your fear of selling and sell with confidence.
 Here’s how I did it.

 1. I realised ‘natural’ meant nothing